BISHKEK -- Dozens of schools in Kyrgyzstan have begun requiring a new "History of Religious Culture" course as part of their curriculum.

 "I invited them to my lessons and they attended," she said.
 "I explained to them that we are not focusing on any one religion, but rather speaking about the foundations of several religions, what religions teach and that we are aiming to prevent students from becoming radicalised."

-Other religious education programs are underway, according to Chotayev.
+Other religious education programmes are under way, according to Chotayev.

 Kyrgyz officials also plan to adopt a History of Religious Culture textbook in all schools starting in 2018.
 The textbook will provide information about the state policy on religion and the characteristics of extremist movements, he said.